228cmc/Portafolio/README.md

 Run `database.py`

+please run this just once and if you want to run it again eliminate the file flight_management.pdb and run it again

 - If the tables already exist or are populated, the script will detect this and exit gracefully with messages such as:
    ```
    Tables already exist.
 Exiting setup.